rexali/poixel-test/README.md

     cd poixel-test
    ```

-3. Download and install nodejs into you machine: https://nodejs.org/en
+3. Download and install nodejs into your machine: https://nodejs.org/en

    and then open your command line and run: